top of page

 She reconnected with her source of expression and creativity and tried to work through her fears and insecurities.
 She started to feel her magical powers again.
 She let her hair grow, moved countries and changed her name.

 Now she’s ready to present and express herself the way she sees fitting.
-In her artistic practice she focuses on the position of the transgender within the patriarchal society and the relationship between the queer body and the audience.
+In her artistic practice she focuses on the position of the transgender within the patriarchal society and the relationship between the queer body and the public space.
 She made it her art to dive deep into the depths of the darkness and proudly shows the power of vulnerability.

 bottom of page